miguelnf-dev/big-data-rental-price-prediction/README.md

 ### Run the Project

-With your Conda environment activated and dependencies installed, the various components of the project can now be run as described in the Components section of the README.
-Follow the instructions provided in each component's description to execute the code and analyze the data.
+With your Conda environment activated and dependencies installed, the various components of the project in the Components section of the README can now be run .
 Note: The code uses placeholders like 'CLUSTER_URL_HERE' for paths and URLs related to the college's cluster.
 You'll need to update these placeholders to work with a different HDFS environment.